Eggplant Caponata

 - Cook the eggplant for approximately 5 minutes until they become tender.
 If the eggplant starts to look dry drizzle more olive oil over top

-- Add the chopped tomatoes and vinegar to the pan and let the mixture simmer for approximately 15-20 minutes until the tomatoes and peppers have become soft
+- Add the chopped tomatoes, bell pepper and vinegar to the pan and let the mixture simmer for approximately 15-20 minutes until the tomatoes and peppers have become soft

 - Add in the chopped basil and capers and serve.
 Enjoy!